 The FCCUCC project uses 14 panels, each using a separate microinverter, to produce as much as 3.64 kW during peak conditions.

 Read what the UCC National Office is saying about the system!

-A dedication ceremony will be held at the First Congregational Church in Chesterfield on March 24th in honor of the solar system and “Mission 4/1 Earth” – a UCC national campaign to accomplish over 1 million hours of engaged earth care, 100,000 trees planted, and write 100,000 advocacy letters regarding environmental concerns.
+A dedication ceremony was held in March 2013 at the First Congregational Church in Chesterfield in honor of the solar power system and “Mission 4/1 Earth” – a UCC national campaign to accomplish over 1 million hours of engaged earth care, 100,000 trees planted, and write 100,000 advocacy letters regarding environmental concerns.